A topic from the subject of Organic Chemistry in Chemistry.

 Diastereomers

 Diastereomers are stereoisomers that are not mirror images of each other.
-They have different physical properties, including different melting points and boiling points.
+They have different physical properties, including melting points and boiling points.

 Equipment and Techniques